wtonribeiro/nominal-ac/Impl-Equiv/README.md

     equiv eq5;;

-   In the case this call will return "True", because eq5 = ([], Ab ("a", At "a"), Ab ("b", At "b")).
+   This case will return "true",
+   because eq5 = ([], Ab ("a", At "a"), Ab ("b", At "b")).